 The network status LED on the front panel helps you identify the network connectivity and activity.

-Status Color Description On Green The server is connected to a network.
-Blinking Green The network is connected and active.
-Off None The server is disconnected from the network.
+Network status LED Color Description On Green The server is connected to a LAN.
+Off None The server is disconnected from a LAN.
+Blinking Green The LAN is connected and active.

 2 System health LED